philterd/philter/docs/docs/other_features/referential_integrity.md

 **A Valkey cache is required for referential integrity when Philter is deployed in a cluster.** The in-memory fallback is local to a single instance and is not shared across nodes, so a shared Valkey cache must be configured for consistent replacements across all nodes.
 The in-memory cache is also ephemeral and is lost on restart.

+## Limits and behavior to be aware of

+* **Context capacity.** Context-level referential integrity holds up to `MAX_CONTEXT_SIZE` distinct values per context (default `10000`; see [Contexts](../redaction/contexts.md)).
+When a context exceeds that limit, the least-recently-read mapping is evicted to make room.
+If an evicted value is then seen again in the same context, it is treated as new and receives a different replacement.
+For consistent replacement across a very large or long-lived context, raise `MAX_CONTEXT_SIZE` so the number of distinct values stays within the limit.
+* **Case sensitivity.** Values are matched exactly, including case.
+"John Smith" and "john smith" are treated as different values and may receive different replacements within the same context.

 The referential integrity cache will contain PHI.
 It is important that you take the necessary precautions to secure the cache and all communication to and from the cache.